ideacrew/event_source/README.md

    end
 ```

 Define an event using the `event` keyword followed by a reference to its `event_key` - a unique, namespaced reference to an existing Event class.
-The system will raise a runtime error if the event isn't found.
+The system will raise a runtime error if an event matching the `event_key` isn't found.

 For the following `build_event` method, the Command will publish the event `Parties::Orgaznization::Create`.
 Assigning a hash to the `attributes` option adds those key/value pairs to the event's payload.